5

 • 2

 I believe option 3 is the most valuable use of this site.
 When one group says one thing and another group another thing, the one less popular ON HINDUISM.SE gets downvoted making it seem absolutely incorrect.
 Option 3 informs site visitors of relative correctness.
-Obviously there will be cases when 2 usurps 3 and case 1 should be reserved for things true across Hinduism or when the context of the question is obviously limited to a specific school of thought by the questioner Nov 27, 2019 at 1:37
+Obviously there will be cases when 2 usurps 3 and case 1 should be reserved for things true across Hinduism or when the context of the question is obviously limited to a specific school of thought by the questioner Commented Nov 27, 2019 at 1:37

 You must log in to answer this question.